 - Under Certificates, click Certificate Authority and select the Root Certificate tab.

-- In the Replace Root Certificate dialog, click Browse and select the private key, click Browse again and select the certificate, and click OK.
+- In the Replace Root Certificate dialog box, click Browse and select the private key, click Browse again and select the certificate, and click OK.

 - Renew the machine SSL certificate for the local system.